microsoft/live-share/docs/use/vscode.md

 ![Screen shot showing user status bar icon](../media/vscode-user-status.png)

 A list of all participants in the session will then appear.
-Unlike clicking the pin icon, this list appears even if there is only one other person in the sesion with you so you can always quickly see where someone else is located.
-For convience purposes, like the pin icon, you can then pick one of the participants from the list to follow them.
-Hit escape if you'd like to exit instead.
+Unlike clicking the pin icon, this list appears even if there is only one other person in the session with you so you can always quickly see where someone else is located.
+For convenience purposes, like the pin icon, you can then pick one of the participants from the list to follow them.
+Press escape if you'd like to exit instead.

 ## Focusing